I’m a Scottish comedian, writer and actor living in London.

 This year I performed as part of the Gilded Balloon pay-what-you-want fringe with my latest show Scrapbook.
 This show was half stand-up, half character comedy and explored how memory affects our history.
 In it I delved into my own family history and reflected on how we’ll be remembered as the past year with the three key “census” life events: Birth, Marriage and Death.

 “This show is a fun filled hoot that is family friendly and also educational.” – The Phoenix Remix

 I moved from Edinburgh to London in 2014 to study Writing & Producing Comedy with Channel 4 at the National Film and Television School.
 I have been performing and coaching improv for ten years and regularly perform in London and at other UK comedy festivals.

-I’ve written for TV and online sketch shows on BBC Scotland and often pop-up in sketches like this Quickie for BBC Three:
+I’ve written for TV and online sketch shows on BBC Scotland, BBC Radio 4 and often pop-up in sketches like this Quickie for BBC Three: